PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

 - **Who deals with Service integration?**
   - For example, where ony few partners and suppliers exists: Service integration and management might be kept **within** the organization.
   - Another example, with lots of partners and suppliers: Service integration and management may also be delegated to a **service integrator**.
+    Now, with an integrator, the integrator is a partner to you, but they are coordinating all the individual suppliers on your behalf.
+I need to share my plans with the integrators (partnership), but I don't care about who the underlying suppliers are that they choose to use necessarily.
+    These integrators are kind of **a "strange" hybrid of a partner and a supplier**, but if I had to put them into one of those two categories, I would say they are more of a partner because they are deeply going to be embedded into your critical business functions.
+    For the exam, when they talk about partners and suppliers, though, they won't go into the service integrators (because they don't fit cleanly into one of the two categories).
+This was an area we needed to cover for the course, though, to make sure students understood the functions of these critical players in large IT projects that you will experience in the real world.

 - **What is Service Integration and Management about?**